Sayali Bhagat

-Sayali Bhagat is an Indian actress and former beauty queen.
-She competed in Femina Miss India 2004 and won the title of Femina Miss India World.
+Sayali Bhagat is an Indian actress and beauty pageant titleholder.
+She won the title of Femina Miss India World title in 2004 and represented India at Miss World.

 Early life

 She studied at Fravashi Academy, Nasik, and completed her graduation in BMS (Bachelor of Management Studies) from Alkesh Dinesh Mody Institute for Financial and Management Studies.

 Career

 Her initial modeling assignments were for Dentzz, SNDT College show and Swarovski gems fashion show.
 The Train: Some Lines Should Never Be Crossed was her first Hindi film, co-starring Emraan Hashmi and Geeta Basra.
 The movie was released on 8 July 2007.

 She also appeared as a journalist from Singapore, who pretends to interview Indian cricketer Rahul Dravid on the show MTV Bakra.
 In 2009, she was in the Hindi movie Paying Guests, opposite Javed Jaffrey.

-She also made an appearance on the MTV Bakra programme as a Singaporean journalist who pretends to interview Indian cricketer Rahul Dravid.
-In 2009, she acted in the Hindi movie Paying Guests, opposite Javed Jaffrey.